Tutshill: J. K. Rowling

 The village was the childhood home, from the age of nine in 1974, of the author J. K. Rowling.
 She attended Tutshill Church of England Primary School before moving on at the age of eleven to the nearby Wyedean School in Sedbury.
 Her childhood home, Church Cottage, a mid-19th century Gothic-style Grade II listed building designed by the architect Henry Woodyer, was put up for sale in 2011.

 The character Severus Snape in the Harry Potter books was partly based on Sylvia Morgan, a teacher at her primary school, and on one of her teachers at Wyedean School, John Nettleship.
 In the book Harry Potter and the Deathly Hallows, a passage is set in the Forest of Dean, where Harry, Hermione and Ron are camping and discover the Sword of Gryffindor where it has been hidden by Snape.
 Tutshill is also the home of a fictional professional Quidditch team operating within the Harry Potter universe.
 The Tutshill Tornados are one of thirteen fictional Quidditch teams that play in the professional Quidditch League of Britain and Ireland that was established in 1674.
-The team players wear sky-blue robes emblazoned with a double "T" in dark blue on the chest and back.
-In the early 20th century the fictional team set a British and Irish record by winning the League Cup five times in a row.